israkhan-ba/LearnJS/NEW/IN-DEPTH/Fundamental_of_JS.md

 The static keyword defines a static method for a class.
 Static methods are called without instantiating their class and cannot be called through a class instance.
+Static methods are often used to create utility functions for an application.